 Where do we stay?

-For this event we have chosen two hotels – a comfortable four star hotel within walking distance of the rehearsal room - and a shamelessly luxurious five-star hotel with huge rooms and orange groves to the rear.
+For this event we have chosen two hotels – a comfortable four star hotel within walking distance of the rehearsal room - the Bodegas Real - and a shamelessly luxurious five-star hotel with huge rooms and orange groves to the rear.
 Ok -it's a bit expensive - but we have secured a good price and we thought you might like the choice.
 Check out the Medinacelli hotel website here.

 What does it cost?